Modernizing MCAET TV

 By bringing MCAET up to date in broadcast technology, we also created more relevant learning for students in media arts courses throughout Monterey County.
 I developed lesson plans that allowed high school and college students served by MCOE to create 30-second Station ID promotional spots for MCAET.
 These hands-on projects empowered students to apply their knowledge and creativity to real-world scenarios, fostering a relevant understanding of modern media production concepts while promoting MCAET’s mission and services to the community.
 Through these initiatives, we aimed to inspire and equip the next generation of media professionals while enhancing MCAET’s impact and visibility in Monterey County.

-In essence, my tenure at MCAET was characterized by a commitment to overcoming operational challenges, forging strategic partnerships, and embracing emerging technologies.
+I hope my tenure at MCAET was characterized by a commitment to overcoming operational challenges, forging strategic partnerships, and embracing emerging technologies.
 We transformed MCAET into a dynamic educational hub, empowering students and communities across Monterey County.